 First, the gold is mixed with precise quantities of copper, silver or palladium, depending on the required tone.
 Gold mixed with copper is called “red gold”, when mixed with silver it is called “white gold” and adding palladium makes the gold leaf more resistant.

-An alloy being cast into a rectangular mold
+An alloy being casted into a rectangular mold

 These rectangles are rolled out into 70 meter long ribbons, checked for uniform thickness (approximately 70µ at this stage), then re-heated because the gold has become solid and rolled again until the ribbon reaches a length of 150m and a thickness of7µ.